In September 2017, Microsoft released some long-awaited news regarding the future of popular ERP software suite Microsoft Dynamics NAV.

 Full NAV functionality, with access to the full-blown Microsoft ecosystem

-- Tenerife will feature the full functionality of Dynamics NAV.
+- Business Central will feature the full functionality of Dynamics NAV.
 In the words of Alysa Taylor, General Manager of Microsoft Business Applications & Industry, this will be “a new end-to-end business management cloud solution – an expansion of Dynamics 365 Finance and Operations Business Edition adding the full capabilities of Dynamics NAV”.

-- Tenerife will be connected to the Common Data Service (CDS), which supports easier flow (and synchronization) of data between systems and apps.
+- Business Central will be connected to the Common Data Service (CDS), which supports easier flow (and synchronization) of data between systems and apps.
 The key innovation is that the system uses a single source of data, which is accessed by multiple apps, rather than storing the same data more than once, and then synchronizing it.

 - Partners will be able to build customized solutions.
 The advised method is through Events and Extensions, a technology introduced in Dynamics NAV 2016 as a way to modify the system without directly altering the source resources.
 Extensions simplify the process of deploying, managing, and upgrading customizations or localizations.
 It will, however, also be possible to build embed apps in Tenerife.